bterwijn/invocation_tree/README.md

 <!-- ![permutations_return](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/permutations_return.gif) -->
 See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/permutations_return.py&timestep=0.5&play)

-However, sometimes it is easier to pass a list (or other mutable container type) as an extra argument in the recursion to collect the results in.
+However, sometimes it is easier to pass a list (or any other mutable container type) as an extra argument in the recursion to collect the results in.
+This is also faster because now just one list is used instead of each function call having to create its own `results` list.

 ```python
 import invocation_tree as ivt